isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Spicy Nation: From India to Singapore.md

 is a Librarian with the National Library of Higgins), was published in LIBRES in 2003.</div>

 <b>Malarvele Ilangovan</b> is a Senior Librarian at the Resource Discovery and Management Division of the National Library Board.
 She has written three children’s books.
-Her research article, “Library provision to the Tamil community in Singapore” (co-authored with Dr Susan Higgins), was published in LIBRES in 2003.
+Her research article, <i>“Library provision to the Tamil community in Singapore”</i> (co-authored with Dr Susan Higgins), was published in LIBRES in 2003.</div>